-The Eleanor Whitmore Early Childhood Center is a nationally recognized center of excellence for early education of children 18 months to 5 years old.
-We are a unique resource for working families, providing both high-quality early education and all day child care in a safe, nurturing environment, 5 days a week, 10 hours a day, 12 months a year.
+The Eleanor Whitmore Early Childhood Center is a nationally recognized center of excellence for early childhood education.
+The center is the only resource in the area providing both all day childcare and high-quality early education for children ages 18 months to 5 years.
+We are here for working families, caring for children 5 days a week, 10 hours a day, 12 months a year.

 The Eleanor Whitmore Early Childhood Center welcomes Katy Graves as Executive Director

 The Center has named Katy Graves to the newly created position of Executive Director.
 In that role, Katy will serve as the Chief Executive Officer and Educational Leader of the Center, a center of excellence of early childhood education for children ages 18 months to five years old which has served the greater East Hampton community for over fifty years.
 Mrs. Graves recently retired from the Sag Harbor Union Free School District following five highly successful years as Superintendent of that district.

 “The Board of Directors of the Center unanimously selected Katy following an extensive search,” says David E. Eagan, Co-Chair of the Center’s Board of Directors.
 “Following the passing of our beloved Maureen Wikane last year, the Board undertook a thorough review that determined a new senior management team composed of an Executive Director and an Administrative Director would best serve the Center’s needs as it enters its sixth decade of serving the working families of our community.
 We then searched for the best candidates to fill those roles.
 The Board identified and elevated Robyn Mott as our new Administrative Director last September.
 We are highly confident that Katy is the right person to fill our most senior leadership position.
 She has demonstrated all the qualities and skills needed to build upon and advance the Center’s leadership role in providing quality and affordable early childhood education and child care to our community.”